 - Valuators signature

 How does an SBA qualified business valuation work?

 First, a valuator with a valuation certification from an acceptable body (ASA, CVA, ABV, are a few of the accepted designations) will prepare a business valuation in compliance with valuation standards.
 This valuation will determine the value of the asset being purchased, and that it is within the range of a fair market value standard of value.
 In short, I find that the buyer is paying a reasonable amount of the asset being purchased.

-Business valuation is quite complex (as I say, it is an art, not a science).
-But, at its core, we are trying to determine that it is reasonable for the business assets to keep generating cash flows at a level consistent with the amount a buyer is agreeing to pay.
+Business valuation is quite complex (as I say, it is an art and a science).
+But, at its core, we are trying to determine that it is reasonable for the business assets (including people) to keep generating cash flows at a level consistent with the amount a buyer is agreeing to pay.